SifatIbna/Face-Mask-Detection/Readme.md

 In this project i tried to Detect Face Mask using CNN and OpenCV.

-At First i built the model with CNN with two CONV2d layers followed by MaxPool Layers and using Dropout and Dense , i got arround 97% train accuracy and 98% Validation Accuracy.
+At First i built the model with CNN with two CONV2d layers followed by MaxPool Layers and using Dropout and Dense , i got around 97% train accuracy and 98% Test Accuracy.

 ![accuracy](readme/accuracy.png)